Belief is so fundamental! Because belief is the bridge to a real relationship with God through Jesus Christ.

 Christ, by His obedience and death, fully paid the debt of all those who are justified.
 By His sacrifice, He bore in our place the punishment due to us for our sins, satisfying God’s wrath.
 His perfect obedience is credited to all who trust in Christ alone for their acceptance with God.
 On the cross, God’s wrath on sin and His love for sinners meet in perfect justice and grace.

 We believe that those who have been saved by the grace of God through union with Christ by faith and through regeneration by the Holy Spirit enter the kingdom of God and are sanctified by an inward transformation that awakens a desire to glorify, trust, and obey God.
-Good works constitute indispensable evidence of saving grace for we are God’s workmanship created for good works.
-Living as salt in a world that is decaying and light in a world that is dark, believers should neither withdraw into seclusion from the world, nor become indistinguishable from it.
+Good works constitute crucial evidence of saving grace, for we are God’s workmanship created for good works.
+Living as salt in a world that is decaying and light in a world that is dark, believers should neither withdraw into seclusion from the world nor become indistinguishable from it.
 We are to do good and glorify God by being part of God’s restoration of His creation.

 THE LOCAL CHURCH

 A New Testament church of the Lord Jesus Christ is an autonomous local congregation of baptized believers, associated by covenant in the faith and fellowship of the Gospel, observing the two ordinances of Christ (Baptism & Communion), governed by His laws, exercising the gifts, rights, and privileges invested in them by His Word, and seeking to extend the Gospel to the ends of the earth.
 Each congregation operates under the Lordship of Christ through a plurality of elders, deacons, and church members.